Cliffside Park High School

-Cliffside Park High School is a four-year comprehensive public high school that serves students in ninth through twelfth grade from Cliffside Park, in Bergen County, New Jersey, United States, operating as the lone secondary school of the Cliffside Park School District.
+Cliffside Park High School is a four-year comprehensive public high school that serves students in ninth through twelfth grade from Cliffside Park, in Bergen County, in the U.S. state of New Jersey, operating as the lone secondary school of the Cliffside Park School District.

 Students from Fairview attend the school as part of a sending/receiving relationship with the Fairview Public Schools.

-As of the 2021–22 school year, the school had an enrollment of 1,192 students and 93.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.8:1.
-There were 362 students (30.4% of enrollment) eligible for free lunch and 50 (4.2% of students) eligible for reduced-cost lunch.
-In the 2011-12 school year, 36.1% of students at the high school spoke English as their first language at home, while 44.4% spoke Spanish, 4.4% speak Arabic, 3.8% speak Portuguese, 1.9% speak Korean, 1.9% speak Turkish and 7.6% speak other languages.
+As of the 2023–24 school year, the school had an enrollment of 1,283 students and 95.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.5:1.
+There were 602 students (46.9% of enrollment) eligible for free lunch and 140 (10.9% of students) eligible for reduced-cost lunch.
+In the 2011–12 school year, 36.1% of students at the high school spoke English as their first language at home, while 44.4% spoke Spanish, 4.4% speak Arabic, 3.8% speak Portuguese, 1.9% speak Korean, 1.9% speak Turkish and 7.6% speak other languages.
 Among the graduates of the Class of 2010, 51.2% planned to attend four-year colleges, while 38.5% planned on attending two-year colleges.

 Awards, recognition and rankings

-The school was the 297th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
+The school was the 297th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools," using a new ranking methodology.
 The school had been ranked 256th in the state of 328 schools in 2012, after being ranked 235th in 2010 out of 322 schools listed.
 The magazine ranked the school 220th in 2008 out of 316 schools.
 The school was ranked 195th in the magazine's September 2006 issue, which surveyed 316 schools across the state.